emilyjspencer/dancewear-app/README.md

 * Requests come into the respective controllers.
 Methods in the request handler for each endpoint will call the respective method in the respective service.
 The method in the service will call the respective method in the Repository.
 The Repository interfaces with the MySQL database.

-* The React application sends HTTP Requests to the Spring Boot backend and retrieve HTTP Responses.
+* The React application sends HTTP Requests to the Spring Boot backend and retrieves HTTP Responses.

 ## Entities

 * Review
-* User
+* General
 * Order
 * Brand
 * Product
 * Category
 * Basket
-* Role
+* UserRole

 ## Controllers
 * Review